hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_cluster.html.markdown

 * `key_version` - (Optional) The version of the key associated with the Log Analytics cluster.

-~> **NOTE:** Customer-Managed Key capability is regional.
+~> **NOTE:** You must first successfully provision a Log Analytics cluster before you can configure the Log Analytics cluster for Customer-Managed Keys by defining a `key_vault_property` block.
+Customer-Managed Key capability is regional.
 Your Azure Key Vault, cluster and linked Log Analytics workspaces must be in the same region, but they can be in different subscriptions.

 ## Attributes Reference